Bambu Spares Storage Box Build Guide

 This assortment of M3 SHCS has most of the required screws (and you could use the M3x6 SHCS in place of the BHCS, but if you have the BHCS around, they would be a better choice).
 These M3x6 BHCS will work, but I usually buy assortments (like this one), since metric screws (and M3 in particular) always come in handy for 3D printer repairs and projects.

 Note that some of the pics here will look different than the final version.
 That's because, I'm perfectly happy to use my prototype design, which has about 95% of the features of the final version, and has the same functionality.
-I just don't want to waste filament (and add to a landfill), just to re-print an entire project, when I make an minor improvement, but I will test the components that are changed.
-So don't worry, you are getting latest and greatest version, with all the improvements (despite what you see in the pics here).
+When I make an minor improvement I don't reprint the entire project unless its necessary (but I will test the component that is changed).
+Doing things this way saves on filament (and also does not add more junk to a landfill).
+The downside is that my version is usually a bit less than the final version.
+But don't worry, you are getting latest and greatest version, with all the improvements (despite what you see in the pics here).

 https://makerworld.com/en/models/62636